 The OCal Program considers the issuance of a Notice of Proposed Suspension or Revocation a substantial certification decision and therefore recommends the certifying agent use at least two people when issuing this notice.
+A Notice of Proposed Suspension or Revocation will become a Suspension or Revocation if it is not appealed within the time allotted in section 10704 of the OCal regulations.
+After an appeal, if the Notice of Proposed Suspension or Revocation is upheld, the department will issue a Notice of Suspension or Revocation.

-4.1 Certifying agents must use at least two people to complete the certification process.
+4.1.
+Certifying agents must use at least two people to complete the certification process.

-4.1.1 The person who conducted the onsite inspection cannot conduct a final review of documents or make a certification decision for an operation he or she previously inspected for 12 months after that inspection.
+4.1.1.
+The person who conducted the onsite inspection cannot conduct a final review of documents or make a certification decision for an operation he or she previously inspected for 12 months after that inspection.

-4.1.2 Certifying agents are encouraged to use at least three different people for the initial certification, the continuation of certification, and the adverse action process, namely, a document reviewer, an inspector, and a certification and/or adverse action decisionmaker.
+4.1.2.
+Certifying agents are encouraged to use at least three different people for the initial certification, the continuation of certification, and the adverse action process, namely, a document reviewer, an inspector, and a certification and/or adverse action decisionmaker.

-4.1.3 In order to adequately perform their duties, all inspectors, document reviewers, and certification decision-makers must have sufficient expertise in organic production and handling standards and practices.
+4.1.3.
+In order to adequately perform their duties, all inspectors, document reviewers, and certification decision-makers must have sufficient expertise in organic production and handling standards and practices.